ONSdigital/dp/standards/HEALTH_CHECK_SPECIFICATION.md

 `429`       | I'm warming up or I'm degraded
 `500`       | Kill me

 The health check should return 429 until the first checks have been run.
-After that the codes returned should be based on the check status.
+After that, the codes returned should be based on the check status.
 It is the responsibility of whatever is monitoring the health check to provide a grace period on startup.

 If any check returns a `CRITICAL` status (see [check statuses below](#check-statuses) then the app should transition to a `429`.
-After a timeout that can be set per app the `429` will be downgraded `500`.
+After a timeout that can be set per app, the `429` will be downgraded `500`.
 This delay in marking the app as `500` is to allow the issue a chance to resolve on its own before moving to a `500` which will result in the app being killed.

 If any check returns a `WARNING` status (see [check statuses below](#check-statuses) then the app should transition to a `429`.
-In this situation the timeout does not apply and the app will continue to return a `429` until the status of the checks changes.
+In this situation, the timeout does not apply and the app will continue to return a `429` until the status of the checks changes.

 Any status code ≥ 400 && != 429 will be treated as a failure.

 ### Health check body

-The json body of the health check should implement the following spec:
+The JSON body of the health check should implement the following spec:

 Field        | Type     | Description
 -------------|----------|---------------